 Using a simple method of increasing color and brightness repeatedly can help wash out and combine the pixels that differed only slightly in color.
 Since the Kindle can only display 4 bit (16 color) grayscale this can lead to a problem known as Color Banding.
 Select Image -> Adjustments -> Brightness/Contrast.
 Use these to adjust the brightness and contrast respectively.
 Once you hit OK you can reopen the dialog to apply even more brightness or contrast to the image.
 Keep doing this until your satisfied.

-These were found online and haven't been modified since they were already formatted correctly for the Kindle screen.
+These were found online (credits to original authors) and haven’t been modified since they were already formatted correctly for the Kindle screen.

 These images were taken from various places online, if you would like to be credited for the original source image, or wish to have an image removed please contact me below and I will be happy to do so.